pyrmont/articles.inqk.net/pages/instructions.md

 2. the reader who follows a shared link; and
 3. the reader who reads updates in a feed reader.

-Since none of these readers need the traditional front page, it has instead been replaced with a simple list of post titles ordered by date.
+Since none of these readers need the traditional front page, I've replaced it with a simple list of post titles ordered by date.

 ### Comments